mbforbes/website-3/posts/writing/travel/2022-serbia.md

     "/assets/posts/2022-serbia/b-church-inside.moz80.jpg"
 ], true %}

-Towering outside, and inside a ceiling bursting with drawings and gold.
+Towering on the outside.
+Inside, a ceiling bursting with drawings and gold plating.
 But then... there’s all this empty space.
 Nobody’s using it for anything.
 And there’s this wall of construction, a big cord going across, random objects.
-And in the back, piles of material, scaffolding.
+And on the outside, scaffolding and piles of material.

 {% img [[
     "/assets/posts/2022-serbia/b-chruch-inside-construction-tall.moz80.jpg",
     "/assets/posts/2022-serbia/b-church-outside-construction-tall.moz80.jpg"
 ]], true %}

-It’s this half-orderly stuff: fences that don’t quite reach anywhere, and people don’t really care about them.
+It’s this half-orderly stuff that caught my eye.
+Fences that don’t quite reach anywhere, and people don’t really care about them.
+Many things functioning but unfinished.
 Rules a bit more like suggestions.

 ![]({{ "/assets/posts/2022-serbia/b-church-park.moz80.jpg" | url }})

 <p class="figcaption">The park is kind of like, "fuck it, we're tired of building, let's just go."</p>

 Outside, signs proudly feature Putin contributing a little piece to the building at an opening ceremony.
 This is a little indicator of what makes politics in this region so complex.
-Serbia is nearly alone in Europe in its long and deep allegiance with Russia, complicating relations with its neighbors.
+Serbia is nearly alone in Europe in its long and deep allegiance with Russia, souring relations with its neighbors.
 Serbia, for example, was the only European country (besides Belarus, of course) that didn't impose sanctions on Russia after they invaded Ukraine.
-And Russia stonewalled all attempts at coming up with a diplomatic solution to Kosovo in '07.
+And back when Serbia was clawing even harder at Kosovo in '07, Russia stonewalled all UN attempts to come up with a diplomatic solution.
 Etc ad nauseam.

 ### Repair and Disrepair